DataX-JieHao/Cox-PASNet/README.md

 # Cox-PASNet
-### Cox-PASNet is a pathway-based sparse deep neural network for survival analysis.
+### Cox-PASNet is a pathway-baseda sparse deep neural network for survival analysis.
 # Get Started
 ## Example Datasets
 To get started, you need to download example datasets from URLs as below: